chinamike65/hugo-tuolesi/content/book2/book2en.md

 The Gelug Sect of the Yellow Sect has all the methods of other sects, but some of the Gelug sects of the Yellow Sect may not have other sects, such as the thirteen Dawei De Dharmamen, Dawei De personally empowered Tsongkhapa, this Dharma door is only Gelug The sect has it, the other sects don't.

-Before Master Tsongkhapa founded the Gelug Sect, practitioners in Tibetan areas were more chaotic in terms of precepts, and there were many practitioners who did not observe precepts or who were not pure.
+Before Master Tsongkhapa founded the Gelug Sect, practitioners in Tibetan areas were more chaotic in terms of vows, and there were many practitioners who did not observe vows or who were not pure.

-Master Tsongkhapa made a great vow: No matter whether a practitioner is a monk or a monk, the precepts must be pure.
+Master Tsongkhapa made a great vow: No matter whether a practitioner is a monk or a monk, the vows must be pure.

 At the same time, a lot of effort has been put into the discipline, so the disciplines of the Gelug Sect disciples are relatively pure.